christosgalano/christosgalano.github.io/_posts/2023-12-14-chaos-engineering.md

 ## Summary

-Chaos Engineering is a practical approach for enhancing the reliability and resilience of modern digital systems.
+Chaos Engineering is a practical approach to enhancing the reliability and resilience of modern digital systems.
 By identifying and addressing vulnerabilities systematically, you can confidently navigate the complexities of distributed systems, ensuring uninterrupted services, efficient operations, and improved customer experience.
 After all, we all need a little chaos in our lives ...

 ## Resources